samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 ## Visualizing the data

-Now I am ready to see the data of my Withings smart scale on SAMI, using the [data visualization features](https://blog.samsungsami.io/portals/dataviz/2015/01/09/opening-the-user-portal.html) of the User Portal.
+Now I am ready to see the data of my Withings smart scale on SAMI, using the [Data Visualization](https://blog.samsungsami.io/portals/dataviz/2015/01/09/opening-the-user-portal.html) features of the User Portal.

 - Click the "View your data" icon in the SAMI User Portal (upper-left corner).
-- This opens the data visualization tool in a pop-up window.
+- This opens Data Visualization in a pop-up window.
 - Click the "+/- CHARTS" button in the pop-up and check "Weight" underneath "Withings Device".
 - Dismiss the chart selection screeen.
 - Click "5w" (to the right of the "+/- CHARTS" button) to view the weight data (in kg) for the past 5 weeks.<br /><br />